Engee documentation

 Notebook

-Let us describe the lens model, give the properties of the optical system and evaluate how parallel rays pass through it.
+Let's describe the lens model, set the properties of the optical system, and evaluate how parallel rays pass through it.

-We will create a model of a lens and a surface.
-Light will propagate through air (refractive index of which is equal to 1.0), then cross a spherical surface, the optical centre of which is located at 1 (coordinates have no dimensionality, the user can express them in any system).
-The radius of the first spherical surface is equal to 6.0.
-Then the light passes through the material with refractive index 1.5 (glass) until it reaches the second spherical surface located on the Z-axis at coordinate 2 and having radius -6.
-After crossing the second surface, the beam passes through the air again and reaches a surface located on the Z-axis at the coordinate 8.
+We will create a model of the lens and the surface.
+The light will propagate through the air (the refractive index of which is equal to 1.0), then intersects a spherical surface, the optical center of which is located at a point 1 (coordinates have no dimension, the user can express them in any system).
+The radius of the first spherical surface is 6.0.
+The light then passes through a material with a refractive index 1.5 (glass) until reaching the second spherical surface located on the Z-axis in the coordinate 2 and having a radius of -6.
+After crossing the second surface, the ray passes through the air again and reaches the surface located on the Z axis at the point with the coordinate 8.

-For this work we will use the package for calculations of geometrical optics problems GeometricalOptics.
+For this work, we will use a package for calculating geometric optics problems.
+GeometricalOptics.

 In [ ]: